antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 - **Open source:** The .NET Core platform is open source, using MIT and Apache 2 licenses.
 Documentation is licensed under [CC-BY](http://creativecommons.org/licenses/by/4.0/). .NET Core is a [.NET Foundation](http://www.dotnetfoundation.org/) project.
 - **Supported by Microsoft:** .NET Core is supported by Microsoft, per [.NET Core Support](https://www.microsoft.com/net/core/support/)

-The open source point deserves a little more elaboration.
-Over time, we noticed that all of the major web platforms were open source.
-ASP.NET MVC has been open source for a long time, but the platform underneath it, the .NET Framework, was not.
-We didn't have an answer for web developers who cared deeply about open source, and MVC being open wasn't enough.
-The combination of .NET Core being open source and support for Linux means that ASP.NET Core is now a great candidate for anyone who has open source as a requirement.

 Composition
 -----------